HaminKo/middleRaceFrontEnd/README.md

 - `Get /games'`: Get a list of all games, completed and ongoing.
-  - Parameters:
-    - `username`: Required String
-    - `password`: Required String
   - Response codes:
+    - `401`: User is not logged in

 - `Get /games/:id`: Get game details of a specific game.
+  - Response codes:
+    - `401`: User is not logged in

   - Example response:

     ```javascript